-Related to several choices of the students in using synchronous learning (e-learning platform) in the next learning system, most students (125 students or 80.6 %) agreed that in the next learning system on English TOEFL prediction 2 implement face-to-face teaching and learning process.
+Related to several choices of the students in using synchronous learning (e-learning platform) in the next learning system, most students (125 students or 80.6 %) agree that in the next learning system on English TOEFL prediction 2 implement face-to-face teaching and learning process.
 59 students or 38.1 % choose "Zoom Meeting".
-50 students or 32.3 % chose "YouTube Live Streaming".
-23 students or 14.8 % stated "institutions' e-learning platform".
-While only 8 students or 5.2 % stated "other e-learning platform".
+50 students or 32.3 % choose "Live Streaming YouTube".
+23 students or 14.8 % state "institutions' e-learning platform".
+While only 8 students or 5.2 % state "other e-learning platform".